-(1) These funds seek to track the performances of the S&P 500 and the MSCI Small Cap Growth Indexes.

-- (4) These diversified funds focus on fundamentally-based investment approach and bottom-up stock selection of undervalued companies. - (5) These diversified funds employ a fundamentally-based investment approach focused on companies headquartered outside of the United States. - (6) These diversified funds may invest in various types of fixed income securities including government bonds, corporate bonds, mortgage-backed bonds, foreign bonds and cash equivalents. - (7) These diversified funds employ a fundamentally-based investment approach focused on the preservation of capital, as well as to provide a competitive level of income over time consistent with the preservation of capital.
+- (1) These funds seek to track the performances of the S&P 500 and the MSCI Small Cap Growth Indexes. - (2) These diversified funds invest in a balance of equity and fixed income securities, either directly or through other mutual funds. - (3) These diversified funds employ a fundamentally-based investment approach focused on investments in companies whose earnings are expected to grow at a faster rate than an average company. - (4) These diversified funds focus on fundamentally-based investment approach and bottom-up stock selection of undervalued companies. - (5) These diversified funds employ a fundamentally-based investment approach focused on companies headquartered outside of the United States. - (6) These diversified funds may invest in various types of fixed income securities including government bonds, corporate bonds, mortgage-backed bonds, foreign bonds and cash equivalents. - (7) These diversified funds employ a fundamentally-based investment approach focused on the preservation of capital, as well as the provision of a competitive level of income over time consistent with the preservation of capital.